-WAC 392-400-205, found here, provides additional information for the definitions below.
+WAC 392-400-025, found here, provides additional information for the definitions below.

 Short Term Suspension.
-A student is excluded from their regular classroom setting suspended from school for a defined number of school days, not more than 10 days. up and including 10 days.
+A student is out-of-school excluded from their regular classroom setting for a defined length of time, not to exceed 10 consecutive school days

 Long Term Suspension.
-A student is excluded from their regular classroom setting suspended from school for a defined number of school days, more than 10 days but no to exceed the length of an academic term as defined by the school board. that is equal to or greater than eleven days.
+A student is out-of-school excluded from their regular classroom setting s for a length of time, in excess of 10 consecutive school days, not to exceed the length of an academic term as defined by the school board.

 Expulsion.
-A student is expelled from school for no longer than the length of an academic term as defined by the school board.
+A student is excluded from the student's current school placement for a defined length of time, not to exceed the length of an academic term as defined by the school board.
 In some instances school districts may petition for student to be expelled longer than the length of an academic term.

 Emergency Expulsion.
-A student may be expelled immediately by a school district in emergency situations when the district believes the student's presence poses an immediate and continuing danger to students, school staff, or poses an immediate and continuing threat of substantial disruption of the education process.
-The rules specifically state: "An emergency expulsion must end or be converted to another form of corrective action within ten school days from the date of the expulsion.
+A student may be excluded from school immediately by a school district in emergency situations when the district believes the student's presence poses an immediate and continuing danger to students, school staff, or poses an immediate and continuing threat of substantial disruption of the education process.
+RCW 28A.600.015(3) states: "Emergency expulsions must end or be converted to another form of corrective action within ten school days from the date of the emergency removal from school.
+Notice and due process rights must be provided when an emergency expulsion is converted to another form of corrective action."